Mad-MO/bashtemplate/README.md

-# bashtemplate
+# bashtemplate - A Template for your shellscripts

+## Brief

-Template for creating bash scripts.
+This is a template for creating creating shellscripts.
-This script helps with:
+This script helps you with:

 - Display of name and version
 - Checking for needed tools